Advice

 • Hoka One One Challenger ATR 6

-• La Sportiva Spire (pricey, but an excellent pair of shoes)
+• La Sportiva Spire (pricey, but excellent)

-• Merrell Moab 2 shoes
+• Merrell Moab 2

 salomon ultra x hiking shoes